SadRus/chat-bots-no3/README.md

 7. Create credentials for authenticate within google user accounts.
 Also it needed for google libraries calls, then save it in enviroment variables:
 https://cloud.google.com/dialogflow/es/docs/quick/setup#api
-8. For VK bot needs to create a group
+8. For VK bot needed:
+8.1 Create the group
+8.2 Get VK group token
+8.3 Enable messages in group

 ### Enviroment